thudfactor/thudfactor/src/posts/2023/12/prefers-reduced-motion/index.md

     name: Ray Harryhausen / United Artists
 ---

 Some people say Medusa turned people to stone because she was just that ugly.
 Others portray her as an evil, magical being.
-And a third claims Medusa was unlucky enough to run afoul of the victim-blaming Minerva.
+Still more claim Medusa was just an unlucky woman cursed by the victim-blaming God Minerva.
 I have my own theory, which is that Medusa just wanted people to settle down.

 {% articleFig "display-settings.png" "Display settings on MacOS, with Reduce Motion, Dim Flashing Lights turned on, and Auto-play Animated Images turned off." "right" %}
 The MacOS display settings, which shows many different accessibility options.